 The Federation has one Governing Body which consists of two elected Parent Governors, one elected Staff Governor, one Local Authority Governor, the Executive Head teacher(s) ( one vote), and four Foundation Governors.
 In addition, three Co-opted Governors positions are appointed to the Board filled following a skills audit analysis: this ensures a balance and inclusion of necessary skills.

-The Governing Board is made up of two elected Parent Governors, Mr Nathan Clayton and Mrs Niki Child.
+The Governing Board is made up of two elected Parent Governors, Mr Nathan Clayton and (one vacany).
 The Executive Co-Headteachers, Mrs. Besharati and Mrs Boxall.
 The elected Staff Governor is Miss Wendy Thompson.
 The LA Governor is Mrs Anne Vetch.
-The three Co-opted Governors are Mrs Siobhan Tywang, Mrs Jacqui Eames and Mrs Nicky White.
+The three Co-opted Governors are Mrs Siobhan Tywang and Mrs Nicky White (one vacany).
 The four Foundation Governors are Mrs Maggie Maclellan, Mr Peter Vernon, Mr Kester Horn and Rev’d David Macha.

 The Governing Board has a duty to report on attendance by Governors at meetings and to publish all Declarations of Interest, including relationships to members of staff, etc. A number of the governors held posts on the predecessor Governing Bodies.

 The Governing Board of the Upper Wharfedale Primary Federation aims to meet six times a year.

 All Governors are also linked to aspects of our current School Development Plan, and to curriculum areas which they monitor through visits to school and discussion with staff.